 - Option to book travel at a rate of 1 point = 1.25 cents through their booking portal with no blackout dates

-- Basic travel protection, including trip cancellation insurance and other benefits
+- Basic travel protection, including trip cancellation insurance, auto rental collision damage waiver, lost luggage insurance, and more

 - No foreign transaction fees